kking124/C-Sharp-ReadEventLogCrash/README.md

 - Click "Crash App" to trigger an unhandled exception (Windows will log Event IDs 1000/1001).

 ## Notes
-- You may need administrator privileges to read the Windows Event Log.
+- You will need to run the application as as Administrator the first time add the EventLogCrash Source to Windows Event Log.
-- The app uses best practices for WinForms and event log access.

 ## Release History